dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStorePermissionServiceURL)"
     "
+    .. _dcmStorePermissionServiceResponse:

+    :ref:`Store Permission Service Response <dcmStorePermissionServiceResponse>`",string,"Emulate Store Permission Service Response on receive of the first object of a study by any AE. {<dicomTag>} will be replaced by the value of the attribute in the object.
+Only effective if no Store Permission Service URL is configured.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmStorePermissionServiceResponse)"
+    "
     .. _dcmStorePermissionServiceResponsePattern:

     :ref:`Store Permission Service Response Pattern <dcmStorePermissionServiceResponsePattern>`",string,"Regular Expression applied to responses from Store Permission Service to determine agreement for storage.
 E.g. ""validation""\s*:\s*""true"" .
 If absent, every success response will be treated as agreement for storage.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmStorePermissionServiceResponsePattern)"
+    "
+    .. _dcmStorePermissionServiceErrorCommentPattern:

+    :ref:`Store Permission Service Error Comment Pattern <dcmStorePermissionServiceErrorCommentPattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract Error Comment.
+E.g. ""errorcomment""\s*:\s*""(.*)"".
+If absent, ""Storage denied."" will be used as Error Comment.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStorePermissionServiceErrorCommentPattern)"
+    "
+    .. _dcmStorePermissionServiceErrorCodePattern:

+    :ref:`Store Permission Service Error Code Pattern <dcmStorePermissionServiceErrorCodePattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract Error Code in hexadecimal.
+E.g. ""errorcode""\s*:\s*""(\p{XDigit}{4})"".
+If absent, the Error Code will be 0124H (Not Authorized).
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStorePermissionServiceErrorCodePattern)"
+    "
+    .. _dcmStorePermissionServiceExpirationDatePattern:

+    :ref:`Store Permission Service Expiration Date Pattern <dcmStorePermissionServiceExpirationDatePattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract the initial Study Expiration Date.
+E.g. ""expirationdate""\s*:\s*""([0-9]{8})"".
+If absent, locally configured Study Retention Policy Rules will be applied.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStorePermissionServiceExpirationDatePattern)"
     "
     .. _dcmStorePermissionCacheStaleTimeout: